kaliberjs/forms/readme.md

   fields, // form structure
-  initialValues, // (optional) initial form values validate, // (optional) validation for the complete form handleSubmit, // called when the form is submitted })
+  initialValues, // (optional) initial form values validate, // (optional) validation for the complete form onSubmit, // called when the form is submitted
+})
 ```